TheGameratorT/NCPatcher/README.md

    - sources - Array of paths containing the source files. (`[string path, bool searchRecursive]`)
    - c_flags, cpp_flags, asm_flags - Region overwriteable flags.
 (Optional)
  - arenaLo - The address of the value holding the address end of the main binary code in memory.
 (Usually the value being loaded in the first LDR of OS_GetInitArenaLo)
  - symbols - A file containing symbol definitions to include when linking.
+(Optional)

 The "$" symbol allows to define or access a variable that is for its own file scope. \
 The "$$" symbol allows a target to access a variable that is defined in the ncpatcher.json file scope.